Historical Society News

 For the Sawyer County Historical Museum knows the richness of history left forgotten only impoverishes a community’s present.
 Their mission is to record, preserve, and protect Sawyer County cultural heritage.

 A Board of Directors keeps the museum on this path.
-They include: President Jim Ferguson, Vice President Barbara Williamson, Secretary Donna Yackel, Treasurer Chris Rugowski, and Directors Darrell Thompson, Stanley Strand, Tom Heinrich, Kay Sieh, and Bruce Konkler.
+They include: President Jim Ferguson, Secretary Donna Yackel, Treasurer Chris Rugowski, and Directors Darrell Thompson, Stanley Strand, Tom Heinrich, Kay Sieh, Bruce Konkler, and Guy Houston.

 Able researchers, they can help with area historical projects, and even conduct research for a fee.